 Do You Love Homegrown Canned Green Beans?

 I have loved homegrown canned green beans since I was a kid.
 My mom had a huge garden that we four kids would help water and harvest.
 When it came to green beans, we would help pick and snap the many bowls of green beans that were produced.
 I never liked that chore much, but I sure did like the results.
 We would eat green beans all summer, and Mom would can the rest in her pressure cooker.
-Green bean were thus plentiful all winter long.
+Green beans were thus plentiful all winter long.
 I don't think we ever ran out.

 Unfortunately, I have never grown enough green beans to can, as my mom did.
 Still, I have always cooked them, whether from fresh, frozen, or canned options.
 A few years ago, I came up with a method of cooking store-bought green beans that made them taste closer to my mom's homegrown canned green beans.